The effects of climate change on plant communities at Mt. Rainier

 Nutnet: top-down and bottom-up controls over herbaceous productivity and diversity

 What controls the biodiversity and productivity of rare Washington Prairie habitats?
-Nutnet is is designed to quantify how resource limitation vs. herbivory limits plant productivity and diversity in herbaceous dominated communities.
+NutNet (i.e. the Nutrient Network) is a large-scale, grassroots collaborative research effort initiated in 2006 by Peter Adler, Elizabeth Borer, Dan Gruner, Stan Harpole, John Orrock, Eric Seabloom and Melinda Smith.
+Nutnet is designed to quantify how resource limitation vs. herbivory limits plant productivity and diversity in herbaceous dominated communities.
 This is of ecological relevance for the following reasons; i) the generality of multiple resource limitation in plant communities is unknown and debated; as is ii) the relative importance of top-down (i.e. herbivory) vs. bottom-up (i.e. soil resources) controls on plant productivity and diversity.
-Instead of performing a large experiment at one field site (the general ecological MO), Nutnet comprises a series of small, identical experiments run by a multi-collaborator network in a large number of sites.
-There are currently over 30 sites (most in the US, some in Europe, Africa and Australia) and 50 people involved - see the NutNet project website for more details.
+Instead of performing a large experiment at one field site, Nutnet comprises a series of small, identical experiments run by a multi-collaborator network in a large number of sites.
+There are currently over 60 sites (scattered across North and South America, Europe, Africa, Asia and Australia) and many more PIs involved.
 Treatments include nutrient additions (N,P,K) and herbivore exclosures, with 10 treatments and 30 plots per site.
 The large number of replicate sites participating offers the unique possibility of generalizing these results to multiple regions.
-The project is a brainchild of Peter Adler (Utah State University), Elizabeth Borer (University of Minnesota), Stan Harpole (Iowa State University), John Orrock (University of Wisconsin), Eric Seabloom (University of Minnesota), and Melinda Smith (Colorado State University).

-Janneke Hille Ris Lambers and Jon Bakker (College of Forest Resources, University of Washington) are Washington regional PI's for the nutnet site at Smith Prairie, with Susan Waters, Karen Reagan (Tewksbury lab), Rachel Mitchell (Bakker Lab) and Ryan Haugo (Bakker lab) as participating graduate students.
-Besides the broader Nutnet goals, these sites will also offer valuable regional insights.
+I work with Jon Bakker (College of Forest Resources, University of Washington) on a regional NutNet site at Smith Prairie.
+Besides the broader Nutnet goals of understanding the relative importance of top down vs. bottom up constraints on productivity and effects on diversity, these sites will also offer valuable regional insights.
 Many of western Washington’s prairies have been converted to agriculture or are close to urban centers.
 Both these landuse changes generally come with increased inputs of soil nutrients (particularly nitrogen and phosphorus).
 Herbivores are probably much more abundant now than they were historically in western Washington, due to the extirpation of their major predators (wolves, bears, lynxes).
 Western Washington grasslands are also being exposed to novel kinds and levels of herbivory, with the introduction of nonnative herbivores like rabbits and Canada Geese.
 Finally, exotic plant species represent one of the biggest threats to native diversity within these systems.
 Thus, understanding how plant diversity and the success of exotic plant species, like Canada thistle and Tansy ragwort, are influenced by nutrient addition and herbivore exclosures might aid conservation and restoration efforts in these rare Washington habitats.

 The Implications of bird loss for forest community dynamics